itsjoesullivan/van/2014/03/drawing-waveforms/index.md

 Now, keep in mind that it took my modest machine under 10ms to draw each of these waveforms.
 The way my original <code>summarize</code> code is written, however, that duration will scale with audio clip length--the majority of the processing time is spent looping through the audio clip.

-But luckily we aren't concerned with what each individual audio frame says--we just want enough of a snapshot to draw an accurate pixel.
+But luckily we aren't concerned with what each individual audio frame says; we just want enough of a snapshot to draw an accurate pixel.
 In other words, rendering audio waveforms should be limited by the dimensions of the rendering, not the length of the clip.

 ```javascript
 function summarizeFaster( data, pixels ) {